zooxo/desk15/README.md

   STO RCL  Save/load TEX document to/from one of 6 slots GSB      Quit TEX

-  To enter a new line after the last line edit with split opion (/) and leave editor immediately (ENTER).
+  To enter a new line after the last line edit with split option (/) and leave editor immediately (ENTER).
   To edit a text TEX uses the text editing routines of RAX (see above).